Free NAADAC Webinar

 - Understand how to access training and integrate this protocol into a treatment program.

 If you have watched the webinar (either live or on-demand), you are eligible to receive a Certificate of Completion to verify the continuing education hours you spent learning.
 To apply (only after watching the webinar), complete and pass the online CE Quiz at the top of this page.
 NAADAC members receive a CE certificate for 2 CEs for free.
 Non-members of NAADAC can receive 2 CEs for $25 (make payment here).
 A CE certificate will be emailed to you within 21 days of submission and receiving payment, if applicable.
 Click here for a complete list of who accepts NAADAC continuing education hours.

-Libby Stuyt, MD, is the Medical Director for the Circle Program at the Colorado Mental Health Institute at Pueblo, Colorado, a 90-day inpatient treatment program funded by the state of Colorado for persons with co-occurring mental illness and substance use disorder who have failed other levels of treatment.
+Libby Stuyt, MD, is the Medical Director for the Circle Program at Crossroads' Turning Point in Pueblo, Colorado, a 90-day inpatient treatment program funded by the state of Colorado for persons with co-occurring mental illness and substance use disorder who have failed other levels of treatment.
 A board-certified Addiction Psychiatrist, Stuyt has been working in the field of addiction psychiatry since 1990.
 The National Acupuncture Detoxification Association certified her as an Acupuncture Detoxification Specialist in December 2000 and a Registered Trainer in 2008.
 She has utilized the NADA protocol since 2000 in her program, initially to help patients withdraw from nicotine, but has found it to also be helpful for many symptoms experienced by those with mental illness.

 Who Should Attend

 Addiction professionals, employee assistance professionals, social workers, mental health counselors, professional counselors, psychologists, and other helping professionals that are interested in learning about addiction-related matters.